Z11/robe-tech-blog/posts/stevie-the-bus-website.md

 Background, me and my girlfriend started creating a Photo Bus business and we needed a website.
-We looked at different website builders like 💩`Square Space`💩 and 💩`Wix`💩, but they all charged $10-$20 dollars a month for a simple static website.
+We looked at different website builders like Square Space and Wix, but they all charged $10-$20 dollars a month for a simple static website.
 I convinced my girlfriend that I could build a fast website with ZERO monthly costs and amazing SEO.
 Thus, she agreed and I began my journey using GatsbyJS.

 Why did I choose GatsbyJS ?
 This framework was often spoken at my job and on twitter.
 I would always hear `"fast performance"`, `"great SEO"`, `"beautiful documentation"`, and `"amazing developer experience"`.
 So many people are saying good things about GatsbyJS, then I figured it must be good.
 I first decided to read the [GatsbyJS documentation...](https://www.gatsbyjs.org/docs/) and I must say the documentation is `BEAUTIFUL !!!`.